microsoft/fluentui/packages/office-ui-fabric-react/src/components/Link/docs/new/LinkOverview.md

-Links lead to another part of an app, other windows, or help topics.
+Links lead to another part of an app, other pages, or help articles.
 Or they initiate commands.

 [Sketch toolkit]()